evaleyn5/csharp-sql-todo-app/README.md

-# 🌟 C# & SQL Todo App
+# ✅ Task Management System (ToDo App)

-This is a console-based Todo application built using **C#** and **SQL Server**.
-It allows users to manage tasks with full CRUD functionality and demonstrates database integration skills in a desktop environment.
+This project is a console-based task management application developed using **C#** and **SQL Server**.
+It allows users to manage daily tasks with a simple and efficient structure.

 ## 🚀 Features

-- ➕ Add new tasks
+* ➕ Add new tasks
-- 📋 List all tasks
+* 📋 List all tasks
-- ❌ Delete tasks
+* ❌ Delete tasks
-- ✔️ Mark tasks as completed
-- 🗂️ Tasks are stored and managed using SQL Server
+* 🔄 Update task status (completed / not completed)

 ## 🛠️ Technologies Used

-- C# (.NET Console Application)
+* C#
+* .NET Console Application
-- SQL Server (TbsTask table)
+* SQL Server
-- ADO.NET for database operations
+* ADO.NET

 ## 🧠 What I Learned

-- Connecting a C# application to SQL Server
-- Performing CRUD operations programmatically
+* Performing CRUD operations using C# and SQL Server
-- Handling user input and console UI design
-- Managing task statuses and updating the database
+* Managing task data with a relational database
+* Using ADO.NET for database connection and queries
+* Building console-based backend applications

+## 📂 Database Structure

+### TbsTask

+* TaskId (int)
+* TaskName (nvarchar)
+* IsCompleted (bit)

 ## ⚙️ How to Run

 1. Clone this repository
 2. Open the project in Visual Studio
 3. Update the SQL connection string if needed
 4. Run the project

 ## 📌 Notes

-- The program automatically inserts sample tasks if the table is empty
-- Console UI displays task status as ❌ (incomplete) or ✔️ (completed)
+This project focuses on task tracking and database-based data management.

 ## 👩‍💻 Developer

-**Aleyna**
+Aleyna